waydabber/BetterDisplay/README.md

 <img src=".github/displayprefs.png" width="500"/>
 </div>

-9. You'll see a long list of available resolutions - select the desired resolution.
+9. You'll see a long list of available resolutions. **Important: depending on configration, you might see HiDPI (high resolution) display modes listed with a `(HiDPI)` tag _or_ you might see HiDPI resolutions without a tag and non-HiDPI resolutions with a `(low resolution)` tag.
+It is adviced to choose always choose the high resolution option.**

 NOTES: